 Tiramisu cake is a classic Italian cake that’s made with coffee soaked sponge cake and layered between a sweet mascarpone cream.
 Its also commonly dusted with cocoa powder.

-This tiramisu cake recipe was originally published on July 20, 2015.
+This tiramisu cake recipe was originally published on July 20, 2015, it has been updated since.

 - Cake- Tiramisu is typically made with ladyfingers, but this recipe is made with a sponge cake instead.
 The sponge cake consists of eggs, sugar, vanilla, flour, cornstarch, and baking powder.